-There are a number flaws in the typical investigation process:
+There are a number of flaws in the typical investigation process:

 - Evidence must be collected from multiple sources - such as syslogs, NetFlow data, authentication logs, application logs - and collated to reconstruct what happened.
 The process is slow, cumbersome and often results in inconclusive answers: